 By Melanie Lockwood Herman

-This past weekend I listened to a compelling interview with Katlin Smith on the NPR program “How I Built This,” hosted by Guy Raz.
+I recently listened to a compelling interview with Katlin Smith on the NPR program “How I Built This,” hosted by Guy Raz.
 Smith founded Simple Mills while working as a management consultant at Deloitte and attending the first year of an MBA program.
 Per the company’s website, “Simple Mills is on a mission to change what’s available in grocery stores and make nutrient-dense, whole foods delicious and convenient.”

 I found Smith’s story of building a baking goods company—forgive the pun—from scratch genuinely fascinating.
 From her initial cold call to a local Whole Foods store to inquire what it would take to get a new product on their shelves, to her wise decision to turn down a much-needed investment offer when the offeror proposed overly aggressive terms, Smith’s story is one of ‘learning by doing.’
 During the interview, she explains to Raz that “leadership is learned” and admits to making newbie mistakes while supervising her initial management team.